DavidNyan10/stolfo/README.md

 # stolfo
-public music bot made after rythm and groovy's takedown
+music bot made after rythm and groovy's takedown

 in case you decide to clone this, i won't offer you much support. it requires a Lavalink server and all that so make sure you have that running, then change values from the code accordingly